psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 # Module 5 Advanced Mechanics

-## _IQ: How can models that are used to explain projectile motion be used to analyse and make predictions?_
+##### IQ: How can models that are used to explain projectile motion be used to analyse and make predictions?

 ## Projectile Motion

 A projectile is an object that cannot move by itself, moving freely under the force of gravity.

 *   There is no other force other than gravitational force acting on the object
 *   Net force of the projectile is gravitational force (mg), weight
 *   Objects experience:
     *   Vertically downward force of 9.81 N/kg
-    *   Vertically downward acceleration of 9.81 ms<sup>-2</sup>
+    *   Vertically downward acceleration of 9.81 m/s<sup>2</sup>

 The projectile moves in a parabolic arc as the vertical gravitational force causes it to deviate from its otherwise linear path.